 Notifications can alert you about a news event with sound or other means, even when you aren't watching the calendar.
 Here is how different calendars from our top 11 work with notifications:

-• Forex Factory — alerts are available for every event.
-You can turn on or off the options for notifications in the browser and the email.
+- Forex Factory — alerts are available for every event.
+You can turn on or off the options for notifications in the header, the browser, and the email.
 You can also choose when to be notified: with a 2-hour, 1-hour, and 10-minute warning, as well as when the data is released.

-• Myfxbook — offers email notifications, though the feature works only for registered members.
-Also allows to add events to Apple, Outlook, Outlook Online, Google, and Yahoo calendars.
+- Myfxbook — offers email notifications, though the feature works only for registered members.
+It also allows you to add events to Apple, Outlook, Outlook Online, Google, and Yahoo calendars.

 Loading speed

 For many traders, an economic calendar has value only if it loads quickly.
-In this regard, the performance of all the ten researched websites is assessed using the service of WebPageTest.
-The websites were tested using six different geographical locations: US East Coast (Virginia EC2, USA), US West Coast (California EC2, USA), South America (Sao Paolo EC2, Brazil), Europe (London EC2, UK), Asia (Tokyo EC2, Japan), and Oceania (Sydney EC2, Australia).
-The browser was set to desktop Chrome with the default Desktop Browser Dimensions, a Cable connection, and the median of three first loads has been measured for each calendar from each of the six locations.
+In this regard, the performance of all ten researched websites is assessed using the service of WebPageTest.
+The websites were tested using six different geographical locations: US East Coast (Dulles, Virginia, USA), US West Coast (Los Angeles, California, USA), South America (Sao Paolo, Brazil), Europe (London, United Kingdom), Asia (Tokyo, Japan), and Oceania (Sydney, Australia).
+The browser was set to desktop Chrome with the default Desktop Browser Dimensions, a Cable connection, and the median of the three first loads has been measured for each calendar from each of the six locations.
 Then, the average load time was calculated.
 The results are presented in the table below.

 Number of events